Skip to main content

 4. Work with Other Resources

 The same pattern applies to all supported resource types.
-All endpoints require the endUserId query parameter, and write operations require provider:
+All endpoints require the X-End-User-Id header, and write operations require the provider query parameter:

 # List deals across all providers